 nClouds began by reviewing containers and fixing any gaps in configuration in both the application and operations clouds.
 Next, Terraform core infrastructure buildout was performed for Amazon EKS, and AWS services were migrated to Amazon EKS platform version eks.1.14 in both clouds.

-nClouds implemented Amazon CloudWatch for Amazon EKS container monitoring of all services.
+nClouds implemented Amazon CloudWatch for Amazon EKS container monitoring of all services, to ensure adequate performance for all tenants of the system.
 Amazon CloudWatch’s automated dashboards summarize the performance and health of Turbo Systems’ Amazon EKS and Kubernetes clusters by pod, node, namespace, task, container, and service.
 The dashboards reveal insights on key metrics such as CPU utilization, memory utilization over pod limits, container restarts, pod network insights, etc.

 The new infrastructure includes AWS App Mesh in each private subnet for Turbo Systems’ applications running on Amazon EKS.
 AWS App Mesh supports services that use service discovery naming for their components.
 Its application-level networking improves the speed of communication between microservices that are mesh-enabled and provides end-to-end visibility.